You can now offer to add event tickets and membership cards to both Apple Wallet on iPhone and Google Wallet on Android.

 You can send a membership card as an email attachment.
 This can also include a barcode which opens a page on your website which confirms the status of their membership.
 For example, this allows members to obtain discounts that you have negotiated with retailers.

-Passes in Apple Wallet provides another mechanism to do both of these.
+Passes in Apple Wallet or Google Wallet provide another way to do both of these.
 This includes presenting the same barcodes.
-It has a number of advantages:
+They have a number of advantages:

 Apple passes are only usable on iPhone (and iPod Touch, and also Apple Watch when used in conjunction with an iPhone).
-However, it is also possible to click the button on a Mac, which will add the pass to the account’s linked iPhone.
-All other platforms receive an error message if someone tries it.
+However, visitors to the form can click the button on Safari on Mac or iPad, which will add the pass to the account’s linked iPhone, or download an Apple pkpass

 Add to Wallet button

-The process starts with an Add to Apple Wallet button in an email:
+The process starts with an Add to Wallet buttons in an email:

 For tickets, the button should appear in the ticket email near the existing barcodes.
 For membership cards, it would appear in enrolment and renewal confirmation emails (the same templates where you might include a membership card attachment).